 I am delighted to say that Disney’s Hollywood Studios is the one park I have both worked at and visited on opening day.
 This third gateway at Walt Disney World Resort has seen many changes since it opened in 1989.

-With expansion in progress and new adventures on the horizon, it would seem now is a good time to take a look back at the Hollywood that never was.
+With an expansion in progress and new adventures on the horizon, it would seem now is a good time to take a look back at the Hollywood that never was.
 Thus, here are the 10 things I miss the most about the Disney MGM Studios/Disney’s Hollywood Studios.

 1. Backlot Tour

 Originally a multi-hour commitment, tour trams would take guests “backstage” to see the magic of making movies.
-The tour visited various residential homes (featured in films or television shows), a drive through the “Streets of America” (later dropped from the tour), Catastrophe Canyon (to witness an earthquake, explosive tanker, and flash flood) and the boneyard (displaying famous film vehicles).
-Walking portions of the Backlot tour travelled through a prop warehouse and a demonstration of practical effects used in making movies and TV shows.
+The tour visited various residential homes (featured in films or television shows), a drive through the “Streets of America” (later dropped from the tour), Catastrophe Canyon (to witness an earthquake, explosive tanker, and flash flood), and the boneyard (displaying famous film vehicles).
+Walking portions of the Backlot tour traveled through a prop warehouse and a demonstration of practical effects used in making movies and TV shows.

 2. Disney Stars Motor Cars Parade